CyberTrade — Whitepaper

 DeFi recipes are composed of particular trading ‘steps’, which often include more that one DEX.
 This gives rise to the term ‘composability’, meaning trades can be ‘composed’ to include several different trading instruments, as a series of steps, across several different DEX.
 Sometimes the steps are executed one after another.
 At other times, steps are executed all-at-once (atomically).

-To CyberTrade, this means that there are virtually unlimited opportunities to trade, using a wide variety of trading instruments, provided by the CEXs and DEXs altogether.
+To CyberTrade, this means that there are virtually unlimited opportunities to trade, using a wide variety of trading instruments, provided by the DEXs.

 Moreover, the more ‘open architecture’ of DEXs and a variety of different architectures / implementations, lends itself to the creation of novel and potentially lucrative automated trading services, including flash loan arbitrage trading, liquidity pool mining and trading using derivatives.

-Overall, CyberTrade believes that millions of crypto investors / traders, thousands of investment companies and hundreds of other DeFi projects could potentially benefit from automated crypto trading services, as from 2022 onward.
+Overall, CyberTrade believes that millions of crypto traders, thousands of investment companies and hundreds of other DeFi projects could potentially benefit from automated crypto trading services, as from 2022 onward.

 Cryptocurrency trading services

-CyberTrade proposes a family of cryptocurrency trading services-
+CyberTrade proposes a family of decentralised cryptocurrency trading services-

 The crypto investor then has two possible sources of yield: A reward for staking tokens and Token price appreciation.

 Several crypto projects enable investors to invest in a ‘basket’ of crypto currencies, known as an index.